LoganDark/tailwind-js/DEVELOPMENT.md

 # Developing on Tailwind-JS

 Right now, all TJS needs is some more Tailwind modules.
-See `TODO.md` for a list of he modules that it needs.
+See `TODO.md` for a list of the modules that it needs.

 ## Creating a new module